 Getting there: Take an overnight bus or train, or fly to Goa from Mumbai.
 Along the scenic coastal route from Goa, Maachli is about a 3 hour drive away.

 Hideout Farm: for foodies and animal lovers (among the closest weekend getaways from Mumbai)

 Where: Vikramgad, Maharashtra

-Hideout Farm is one family’s labor of love, who have toiled for years to convert a barren, rocky wasteland a couple of hours outside of Mumbai, into a gorgeous organic farm with alfonso mango trees, pineapple bushes and a kitchen garden full of herbs and salad leaves.
-Starry night skies, thought-provoking conversations and an ‘away from it all’ feeling aside, farm-to-table food – plant-based, oil-free, sugar-free and spanning Maharashtrian to fusion dishes – is at the core of the Hideout experience.
+Hideout Farm is one family’s labor of love.
+They’ve toiled for years to convert a barren, rocky wasteland a couple of hours outside of Mumbai, into a gorgeous organic farm with alfonso mango trees, pineapple bushes and a kitchen garden full of herbs and salad leaves.
+On offer are starry night skies, thought-provoking conversations and an ‘away from it all’ feeling.
+But the highlight is definitely the farm-to-table, plant-based, oil-free, sugar-free food – spanning Maharashtrian to fusion dishes.
 As you nibble on what might be the most delicious pesto salad you’ve tasted in your life, or drink cold coffee that contains neither milk nor coffee, your notions of food, veganism, health and the environment are bound to evolve.

-Getting there: State buses ply the route from Thane to Zadapoli village in the mornings.
-By car or taxi, Hideout Farm is about a two hour drive.
+Getting there: Hideout Farm is among the more accessible weekend getaways from Mumbai.
+State buses ply the route from Thane to Zadapoli village in the mornings.
+About a two hour drive by car / taxi.

 Malji Ka Kamra: for India’s incredible heritage